invertase/react-native-firebase/codorials/authentication-with-firebase/integrating-redux.md

 export default createStore(reducer);
 ```

-As default state is `null`, we set the default to be an empty `object` so we can access it later on.
+By default state is `null`, however we're setting it to an empty `object` (`state = {}`) so we can attempt to access
+shallow nested properties even if they don't exist.

-> You may want to consider installing the [redux-logger](https://github.com/evgenyrodionov/redux-logger) library.
+> You may want to consider installing the [redux-logger](https://github.com/evgenyrodionov/redux-logger) library to improve
+your Redux experience.

 ### Reducer